 Some children develop hypertension, blood pressure that is too high.

-If your child has hypertension, he or she will need to reduce their blood pressure so it is in the healthy range.
-Your child will probably need to eat a no-added salt diet, and may need to take medicines, to control his or her blood pressure.
+If your child has hypertension, they will need to reduce their blood pressure so it is in the healthy range.
+Your child will probably need to eat a no-added salt diet, and may need to take medicines, to control their blood pressure.
 It is also recommended that all children, especially those with hypertension, keep to a healthy body weight and exercise regularly.

 Urinary tract infections